zenglg/unvme/README.md

                         CONFIG_VFIO=m
                         CONFIG_VFIO_PCI=m
                         CONFIG_VFIO_IOMMU_TYPE1=m
+                        CONFIG_INTEL_IOMMU_DEFAULT_ON=y

-                    Also the boot command line must have the "intel_iommu=on" argument set (and optionally "iommu=pt").
+                    If CONFIG_INTEL_IOMMU_DEFAULT_ON is not set then the boot command line must have "intel_iommu=on" argument set instead.
+                    To support both UNVMe and SPDK, set "iommu=pt" also.

+                    To verify the system is correctly configured with vfio support, check that /sys/kernel/iommu_groups directory is not empty but contains other subdirectories (i.e. group numbers).

 Build and Run